Linearity of stability conditions: Finite Z and maximal green sequences

 This implies that a path which meets $D(M)$ for non-exceptional $M$ must either pass through infinitely many walls $D(\beta)$ of the cluster complex or it must pass through a simplex of codimension $\ge2$.

-\begin{lem}[Lemma B] Let $\gamma$ be any path in $\RR^n$ which meets only a finite number of exceptional walls $D(\beta)$, and at least one, and which is transverse to the cluster complex, i.e., is disjoint from the codimension $\ge2$ simplices.
-Then $\gamma$ does not meet $D(M)$ for any $M$ which is not exceptional. \end{lem}
+\begin{customlem}{B} Let $\gamma$ be any path in $\mathbb R^n$ which meets only a finite number of exceptional walls $D(\beta)$, and at least one, and which is transverse to the cluster complex, i.e., is disjoint from the codimension $\ge2$ simplices.
+Then $\gamma$ does not meet $D(M)$ for any $M$ which is not exceptional. \end{customlem}

 \begin{proof} The assumption that $\gamma$ meets at least one wall means that part of $\gamma$ lies in the union of the two $n-1$ simplices (with codimension 0) which contain that wall.
 The boundary of each $n-1$ simplex is a union of exactly $n$ faces which are codimension 1 simplices.
 On the other side of each face, there is another $n-1$ simplex.
 If $\gamma$ crosses $k$ walls then, by induction on $k$, it will be in the union of $k+1$ open codimension 0 simplices and $k$ open codimension 1 simplices.
-By Lemma A, $\gamma$ cannot meet any $D(M)$ for $M$ not exceptional. \end{proof}
+By Theorem \ref{lemma A}, $\gamma$ cannot meet any $D(M)$ for $M$ not exceptional. \end{proof}